plotly/documentation/Contributing.md

   $ sudo gem install jemoji
   $ sudo gem install redcarpet
   ```

+4. When we deploy, a function is run to update the plot schema.
+To do this successfully you have to make sure you have the `requests` python package: `pip install requests`
 4. In the documentation repo: `$ jekyll serve --config _config_dev.yml`
 5. Visit the pages at: [http://localhost:4000/python/](http://localhost:4000/python/)
 6. When you make changes, jekyll should automatically regenerate for you.
 Read the messages in your terminal to check it out